-Fund Characteri stics Actively or Passively Managed Actively managed Sub Investment Manager Teachers Advisors, LLC Base Currency US dollars Business Day Unless otherwise determined by the Directors and notified in advance to Shareholders, a day on which both the New York Stock Exchange and Irish retail banks are open for business.
+Fund Characteri istics Actively or Passively Managed Actively managed Sub Investment Manager Teachers Advisors, LLC Base Currency US dollars Business Day Unless otherwise determined by the Directors and notified in advance to Shareholders, a day on which both the New York Stock Exchange and Irish retail banks are open for business.
 Dealing Day Unless otherwise determined by the Directors and notified in advance to Shareholders, each Business Day (provided that in any event there shall be at least one Dealing Day per fortnight).
 Valuation Point 4.00 pm (Eastern Time) on each Dealing Day Dealing Frequency Daily (on each Dealing Day) Trade Cut Off Time 4:00pm (Eastern Time) on the relevant Dealing Day Further details on subscription and redemption requests are set out in the sections of the Prospectus entitled "Application for Shares, Minimum Investment and Currency of Investment" and "Redemption Requests".
-Subscription Settlement Time Unless otherwise agreed with the Administrator or the Investment Manager, investors should transmit cleared funds representing the subscription monies in the relevant Class Currency by wire instructions to the relevant accounts as set out in the purchase order form, so that cleared funds are received in the Company's account by close of business on or before the third Business Day following the Dealing Day on which the completed application form and/or purchase order form was accepted.
-Further details on subscription settlements are set out in the section of the Prospectus entitled "Application for Shares, Minimum Investment and Currency of Investment".
-Redemption Settlement Time Payments of redemption monies (net of redemption fees) shall normally be made on or before the third Business Day following the Dealing Day on which the redemption request is effective.
-In exceptional circumstances the Fund may make payment of redemption monies (net of redemption fees) within a maximum of ten Business Days of the Dealing Day on which the redemption request is effective.
-Payments of redemption monies shall be made by wire transfer at the Shareholder's expense to the Shareholder's account, details of which shall be notified by the Shareholder to the Administrator.
-Further details on the settlement of redemptions are set out in the section of the Prospectus entitled "Redemption Price".
+Subscription Settlement Time Unless otherwise agreed with the Administrator or the Investment Manager, investors shot transmit cleared funds representing the subscription monies in the relevant Class Currency wire instructions to the relevant accounts as set out in the purchase order form, so that cleared funds are received in the Company's account by close of business on or before the transmit cleared funds representing the subscription monies in the relevant Class Currency wire instructions to the relevant accounts as set out in the purchase order form, so that cleared funds are received in the Company's account by close of business on or before the transmit cleared funds representing the subscription monies in the relevant Class Currency wire instructions to the relevant accounts as set out in the purchase order form, so that cleared funds are received in the Company's account by close of business on or before the transmit cleared funds representing the subscription monies in the relevant Class Currency wire instructions to the relevant accounts as set out in the purchase order form, so that cleared funds are received in the Company's account by close of business on or before the transmit cleared funds representing the subscription monies in the relevant Class Currency wire instructions to the relevant accounts as set out in the purchase order form, so that cleared funds are received in the Company's account by close of business on or before the transmit cleared funds are received in the Company's account by close of business on or before the transmit cleared funds are received in the company in the relevant cleared funds are received in the company in the purchase order form, so that cleared funds are received in the company in the purchase order form, so that cleared funds are received in the company in the purchase order form are received in the company in the purchase order form are received in the company in the cleared funds are received in the company in the company in the company in the company in t Redemption Settlement Time Payments of redemption monies (net of redemption fees) shall normally be made on or be the third Business Day following the Dealing Day on which the redemption request is effective.
+In exceptional circumstances the Fund may make payment of redemption monies (no redemption fees) within a maximum of ten Business Days of the Dealing Day on which redemption request is effective.
+Payments of redemption monies shall be made by wire trained the Shareholder's expense to the Shareholder's account, details of which shall be notified the Shareholder to the Administrator.
+Further details on the settlement of redemptions are set out in the section of the Prospective (Redemption Price).